cseghbossian/artGenerator/README.md

-grammar for a certain class of expressions, design a Haskell datatype whose values correspond to such expressions, write code to evaluate the expressions, and then write a function that randomly generates such expressions and plots them thus producing random psychedelic art.
+grammar for a certain class of expressions, design a Haskell datatype whose values correspond to such expressions, write code to evaluate the expressions, and then write a function that randomly generates such expressions and plots them.
+Thus, producing random psychedelic art.

 ![alt text](/img/color6.png "Title") ![alt text](/img/color7.png "Title")